We're Dancing in Person Again

-As a practice where people closely connect and move with each other, we’re lovingly taking the following measures as we monitor the Coronavirus for our community: We're offering two ONLINE sessions:
+As a practice where people closely connect and move with each other, we’re lovingly taking the following measures to ensure our ongoing health.

 Keep dancing!
 Dance in your living room.
 Dance in your hallway.
 Dance wherever you are.
 Dance is good for your body, mind and soul.
 The best thing you can do for yourself is to stay healthy and dance is your friend.